Image: David Carillet/Shutterstock.com

 • softening, texture loss, translucency – common in asparagus, jicama, kiwi, melon, bulb onions, peppers, persimmon, strawberries, and watermelon

-• leakage – common in beets, carrots, cucumbers, kiwi, melon, bulb onions, green onions, oranges, pomegranate, summer squash, strawberries, tomatoes, and watermelon
+• leakage – common in beets, carrots, cucumbers, kiwi, melon, bulb onions, green onions, oranges, pomegranates, summer squash, strawberries, tomatoes, and watermelon

 • off-odors – common in broccoli, cauliflower, and spinach

-References: UC Davis Postharvest Technology Center, University of Florida, U.S. Food & Drug Administration, USDA.
+References: International Fresh-Cut Produce Association, UC Davis Postharvest Technology Center, University of California Cooperative Extension, University of Florida, U.S. Food & Drug Administration, USDA.